2021 - 2022 ARTS PARTNERSHIP CONFERENCE

 Gain an understanding of collective trauma for collaborative healing using the context of community art making

 Utilize art as the primary modality for returning to a place of centeredness and self-regulation

 Rejuvenate with an arts-integrated approach

 Gain knowledge about stress and resilience, and art-based skills for cultivating felt safety

 The conference is designed for educators, teaching artists, artists working in healthcare and public health, and individuals who directly deliver behavioral health-related services.

 As we prepare to gather for the 2021-2022 Arts Partnership Conference, it is our hope to inspire everyone to be part of ensuring a safe and impactful experience.
 We look forward to recharging for the important work that lies ahead.
 In order to safely gather in person, we are convening the same program at four small gatherings around the state.
 There will be a 30 attendee maximum at each location and registration is on a first-come, first-served basis.
 Attendance is free of charge.

 Saturday, November 6, from 10:00 am - 3:00 pm at the Colonial Theatre in Laconia, NH

 Friday, November 12, from 2:00 pm - 7:00 pm at the Medallion Opera House in Gorham, NH

 The safety and wellbeing of attendees is our priority.
-We will be following COVID safety protocols as required by each venue: Colonial Theatre, Medallion Opera House (masks required in the theater), Park Theatre, Tupelo Music Hall.
+We will be following COVID safety protocols as required by each venue: Colonial Theatre, Medallion Opera House, Park Theatre, Tupelo Music Hall, Stockbridge Theatre.
 We will have masks and sanitizer available, and will create socially distanced settings in large meeting spaces.